austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 FA's auditing processes include the following.

 1. **Configuration and Activity Monitoring:** This refers to the logging, monitoring, scanning and alerting of a system, account, or environment, which may be achieved using real-time automated scripts/software or a manual review/testing.
-This type of auditing is performed _continuously_ as part of `placeholder`  operations.
+This type of auditing is performed _continuously_ as part of `<Company Placeholder>`  operations.

 ```
 EXAMPLES INCLUDE: